Imagine you’re heading to a craft fair and are looking for a knitted scarf to go with your new cream winter jacket.

 Their display instantly catches your eye as you see 2 very clear looks:

-You can immediately imagine how great one of the soft colors would look paired with your new coat and are able to see how the scarf hangs as it’s shown 2 different ways on bustforms.
-Although you weren’t in the market for a new hat or mittens, they look so great together in the display and you really want to complete the look.
+You can immediately imagine how great one of the soft colors would look paired with your new coat and are able to see how the scarf hangs as it’s shown 2 different ways on bust forms.
+Although you weren’t in the market for a new hat or mittens, they look so great displayed together and you really want to complete the look.

-The first vendor may have had all the colors the second vendor had but the look wasn’t communicated to the shopper so they could visualize it in their wardrobe.
+The first vendor may have had all the colors the second vendor had but the look wasn’t communicated to the shopper in a way that got them to visualize an item in their wardrobe.

 Have a read over this article for a list of ways you can help shoppers imagine themselves using your products, which vastly increases your chances of a sale.

-There was a ton of thought put into each collection and this book was sent to stores so that employees understood them as fully as the people who created them.
+There was a ton of thought put into each collection and the lookbook was created so employees understood the collections as fully as the people who created them.

-After the new lookbook arrived, it was then the merchandiser’s job to do that collection justice and communicate the exact vibe, vision and purpose to the shoppers, without saying a word.
+After the new lookbook arrived, it was then the merchandiser’s job to display each piece in the collection together, and in a way that helped communicate to shoppers the exact vibe, vision, and purpose of the collection, without saying a word.

-If we had done our jobs right, shoppers would walk into a store, see a clear definition of collections and understand how to wear the look.
-They would also instantly pick up on which pieces were the “must-haves” for the season and those items would sell down the quickest.
+The goal was to have shoppers walk into a store, see a clear separation of collections, and understand how to wear each look.
+They would also instantly pick up on which pieces were the “must-haves” for the season and those items would sell the quickest.

-Keep moving and there would be a fitting room or pillar to divide the wall sections and the next collection may be boho chic with earth tone colors, drapey fabrics and leather and lace accents.
+Walking further into the store, there would be a fitting room or pillar to divide the wall sections and the next collection may be boho chic with earth tone colors, drapey fabrics, and leather and lace accents.

-You could stand at the front of the store and know exactly where to head based on what you were shopping for that day and your style.
+You could stand at the front of the store and know exactly where to head based on what you were shopping for that day, or based on your style.
 There was no wondering which top you would pair with a bottom you picked out or what type of handbag would go with the look.
 Everything was grouped together and made shopping extremely easy.

 Think of your craft fair booth or website as that retail store.
 You don’t want to overwhelm shoppers with everything you have to offer.
 You want to guide them through a story and show them what to focus on first by putting your important pieces in the spotlight and creating a trail for them to follow.

-You have to learn the art of visual merchandising so you create one focal point to grab the eye and then use lines and compositions to lead it around the rest of your space.
+You can learn the art of visual merchandising to create one focal point that catches the eye, and then use lines and compositions to lead it around the rest of your space.
 Check out the Line & Composition section of this article for a few more details.

 This is a step I think a lot of small business owners are timid to take.
-Does narrowing the target eliminate a huge area?
+Does making a target smaller eliminate a huge area?
 Yes.
 But by defining what the target is, you increase your odds of hitting it.